Fabiola Salazar

 Fabiola Salazar Leguía was a Peruvian medical doctor and politician.
 For the last two years of her life she was a Congresswoman representing Amazonas from 2006, and belonged to the Peruvian Aprista Party.

 Family

 Salazar had three sisters and four brothers, all of whom are very successful.
 She had one son and one daughter.
-With little political experience, her father Antonio Salazar was a mentor and personal advisor to her.

 Death

 Salazar died at the age of 42 on September 18, 2008 in a car accident near Chiclayo.